grafana/grafana/docs/sources/setup-grafana/configure-grafana/enterprise-configuration.md

 ### csrf_trusted_origins

-list of additional allowed URLs to pass by the CSRF check.
+List of additional allowed URLs to pass by the CSRF check.
 Suggested when authentication comes from an IdP.

 ### csrf_additional_headers